 If you are going to purchase unlicensed statues, I totally get why you'd want to do so, just be wary of the things I mentioned above.

 If you are looking for more information, check out my favorite places to buy anime statues from!
 And if you are interested in anime statue unboxings and reviews, we just recently started a YouTube channel.
-Check out the video below to see all of the unboxings and reviews that will hopefully be coming to the channel this year!
+Check out the video below to see some of the unboxings and reviews that will be coming to the channel this year!